Kalimuthu-Velappan/SONIC-DOCS/system/penatration-test-fixes.md

 # About this Manual

-This document provides general information about In-Memory Logging feature implementation in SONiC.
+This document provides information on fixes for some of the security vulnerabilities reported by the eBay Red team as part of their SONiC Network OS PenTest report.

 # Scope

-This document describes the high-level design of the In-Memory Logging Enhancement feature.
+This document describes the high-level design on fixes for some of the security vulnerabilities reported by the eBay Red team as part of their SONiC Network OS PenTest report.

 # Definition/Abbreviation